AutoCrib-Inc/SampleApiConsumers/README.md

 # Introduction
-Identity Server Samples are a set of an open-source projects for showing how to connect and interact with the Arcturus Web Api.
+SampleApiConsumers are a set of an open-source projects for showing how to connect and interact with the Arcturus Web Api.

 # Getting Started
 To run the samples you must obtain the following from AutoCrib by emailing: wssupport@autocrib.com